top of page

 A Good Friend

-AFTER EXPERIENCING TWO DISAPPOINTING selections from my library over the holidays, I decided to revisit my 2013 memoir, From the Hip & Heart.
-I still had an early copy resting on top of my dresser. https://goo.gl/Uecvh6 I’ve become a steadfast reader of printed and bound books, and I like this habit very much.
-It helps bring balance to my dependence on my electronic devices.
-Twelve years have passed since I published my collection of humorous essays.
-I was interes
+AFTER EXPERIENCING TWO DISAPPOINTING book selections from my library over the holidays, I decided to revisit my 2013 memoir, From the Hip & Heart.
+I still had an early copy resting on top of my dresser. https://goo.gl/Uecvh6 I've become a dedicated reader of physical books, and I really enjoy this habit.
+It helps bring balance to my reliance on electronic devices.
+It's been twelve years since I released my collection of essays.
+I wanted to use my experienced persp

 Robert Adams